datagouv/fr-format/CONTRIBUTING.md

 3. Document your changes:
    - Provide a clear explanation in your pull request description.
    - Add comments to your code if necessary.
+   - If your changes include new features, please document them in the ["./docs"](./docs) folder.
+New formats' documentation are automatically generated (see below).
 4. Finally, submit your pull request.

 ### Implementing a new French format